netzkolchose/django-computedfields/docs/manual.rst

 The interesting signal is `resolver_update`, as it allows you to introspect, which computed fields on which records were updated.
-But since that signal is sent right away from deep within of the resolver's tree update, it comes with a few caveats:
+But since that signal is sent right away from deep within the resolver's tree update, it comes with a few caveats:

 - still in resolver DFS recursion
 - database not fully resynced yet